CiscoTestAutomation/genie/docs/health/health_design/design.rst

                 include:
                   - value_operator('num_of_cores', '==', 0)
         # crashinfo_pre_check: runs as a post-processor on CommonSetup.
-        # Deletes any pre-existing crashinfo files so they don't pollute the
+        # Records a baseline of pre-existing crashinfo files so they don't
-        # per-testcase check.
-Result is passx so a pre-existing file does not
+        # pollute the per-testcase check.
+Does NOT copy or delete anything.
-        # fail the overall run.
+        # Result is passx so a pre-existing file does not fail the overall run.
         - crashinfo_pre_check:
             - api:
                 device: uut